 Singapore stocks end lower on Friday

-About 1.42 billion securities worth S$1.12 billion changed hands, which worked out to an average unit price of S$0.79.
-Losers outnumbered gainers 249 to 165.
+About 1.46 billion securities worth S$1.27 billion changed hands, which worked out to an average unit price of S$0.87.
+Gainers and losers were evenly matched, with 218 securities up to 208 securities down.